siyamsarker/elastic-apm-quickstart/README.md

 **Note**: Ensure the `.env` file is accessible to the cron job (in the project directory) and contains the correct `ELASTIC_PASSWORD`.
 Test the script manually first to confirm it works as expected.

-**Warning**: Deleting indices is irreversible.
-Always back up critical data and test the cleanup script in dry-run mode before scheduling it.
+**⚠️ WARNING**: The cleanup script **permanently deletes indices older than 15 days** without confirmation.
+Always back up critical data and test the script manually before scheduling it with cron.

 ### Manual Setup